-Kinesiotherapists know all about anatomy, and how each part of the body works by itself and in conjunction with other body parts.
-He or she then chooses exercises that will achieve specific strength or mobility enhancing goals, without causing the patient pain or further damage.
+Kinesiotherapists know all about anatomy and how each part of the body works by itself and in conjunction with other body parts.
+They then choose exercises that will achieve specific strength or mobility enhancing goals, without causing the patient pain or further damage.
+Kinesiotherapists emphasize the psychological as well as physical benefits of therapeutic exercise for rehabilitation.

 For each patient, the kinesiotherapist will: